More Reasons To Not Go To Las Vegas

 • For part of my Vegas visiting, I was dating a showgirl in a show at one of the casinos.
 Apart from liking her a lot, I liked hanging out backstage at the show, talking with all the performers and the stage crew and everyone.
 Why does this reason no longer apply?
 Because that show is no longer in Vegas and neither is she.
 In fact, they imploded the entire hotel and built a new one on that land, and the lady I was seeing is now in another state, happily married with several children.

 • I was occasionally there on business, writing for some comedian who was playing there or meeting with someone about a TV project…or something.
 At least three times, I was there to help a producer "pitch" a proposal for a Vegas show which they would produce and I would write.
 Why does this reason no longer apply?
-The "pitched" shows were never caught and I haven't had any business there lately.
+The "pitched" shows were never bought and I haven't had any business there lately.

 • After my father died, I took my mother to Vegas three times because she loved going there but needed someone to get her onto the plane, off the plane, through the airports, into her room, etc. Why does this reason no longer apply?
 Eventually, her health would not allow her even that luxury and even more eventually, she passed away.